jenndryden/jenndryden/README.md

 I previously worked at [RBC](https://www.rbc.com/about-rbc.html) as a Software Developer for Winter 2021.

 I love exploring new projects, frameworks and languages.
-Feel free to browse around at my previous work and designs.
+Feel free to browse around at my previous work and designs, or message me to chat.

 ### 📝 Recent Roles